 However, shipping a car across international borders is a complex and time-consuming process.
 That is why you should take photographs of your entire vehicle before it is loaded onto the carrier’s trailer.

 Remove Personal Belongings

-Not only should you collect any personal items from your car, but you should remove any toll transponders, as well.
-Otherwise, you will rack up quite a few fees as the transport travels through tolls.
+Not only should you collect any personal items from your car, but you should also remove any toll transponders.
+Otherwise, you will incur quite a few fees as the transport travels through tolls.

-Unless your vehicle is already inoperable, it is a good idea to perform routine maintenance before scheduling your international shipping.
-This includes checking the tire pressure, topping off any fluids, and making sure that the battery is holding a charge.
-Also, note your car’s mileage at the time of pick-up and delivery.
+Unless your vehicle is already inoperable, performing routine maintenance before scheduling your international shipping is a good idea.
+This This includes checking the tire pressure, topping off fluids, and ensuring the battery is holding a charge.
+Also, note your car’s mileage during pick-up and delivery.